patelb268/Google-Docs-Clone/README.md

 ## Acknowledgments

-- Thanks to the creators of ReactJS and Firebase for providing powerful tools for building web applications.
+- Thanks to the creators of ReactJS and Firebase for providing powerful tools for developing web applications.